frankie567/frankie567/posts/air-de-cour-interest-music-information-retrieval.md

 tags:
   - Computer Science
   - History
-excerpt: This is the first article.
+excerpt: Air de cour is a nearly forgotten music genre from the 16th century.
+We study how this genre could be of interest in the Music Information Retrieval field.
 thumbnail: /posts/images/air-de-cour-interest-music-information-retrieval/illustration-tablatures-moulinie.png
 ---